 In Risk: A Sociological Theory (English translation, 1993), Luhmann argues that in the second half of the 18th century a number of issues (in economics, science, politics, etc.) converged to create modernity, or to mark the change from traditional to modern society.
 One of the more interesting changes relates to time.
 Psychic and social systems use temporal and spatial schemata to reduce complexity.
 The traditional temporal schema distinguished between time and eternity, while modern society draws a distinction between past and future.

-For traditional society, which was organized by stratification or a center/periphery schema, there was no sense of a future that could be shaped or changed by human decisions.
+For traditional society, which was organized by segmentation, stratification, or centralization, there was no sense of a future that could be shaped or changed by human decisions.
 They didn’t think in terms of past/future; for them, it was all just time (as distinguished from eternity).
 God or the fates knew what was to come, and it didn’t matter what people did.
 The life to come is already there waiting for us.
 Life is folded up and it unfolds, revealing what was there all along.
 Thus, life develops like an acorn develops into an Oak.
 It’s all there in potentia.

 None of this it true for modern society.
 We have forgotten all this.
 For modern society, the present is the difference between past and future.
 There is no actual present as a time unit; it is just a difference.
 The present has no duration; it comes into being and passes away in the same instant.

 We think of the present as the moment for decision.
 We believe that decisions made now will shape the future.
 Of course, we cannot guarantee that things will go as planned even if we make the best decisions, because we always decide in the absence of knowledge about the future.
 We cannot know what the future will bring because there are too many contingencies.
 We can eat the right food and live a virtuous life and still die in a plane crash.